Assaults, arson, slurs: Report finds anti-Semitism in Berlin

 In a report released Tuesday, the Department for Research and Information on Anti-Semitism Berlin, or RIAS, documented 410 incidents — more than two a day — during the first half of 2020.
 The group’s count of anti-Semitic acts included six physical attacks, 25 cases of property damage, 20 threats, 58 examples of anti-Semitic propaganda and 301 examples of malicious behavior such as giving the stiff-armed Nazi salute.

-The report’s publication comes amid nationwide concern that intensified in October after an armed man tried to force his way into a synagogue in central German city of Halle on Judaism’s holiest day, Yom Kippur, then fatally shot two people nearby.
+The report’s publication comes amid nationwide concerns that intensified in October 2019 after an armed man tried to force his way into a synagogue in central German city of Halle on Judaism’s holiest day, Yom Kippur, then fatally shot two people nearby.
 The suspect posted an anti-Jewish screed online before the attack.

-Chancellor Angela Merkel last week decried how anti-Semitism had become “more visible and uninhibited.”
+German Chancellor Angela Merkel last week decried how anti-Semitism had become “more visible and uninhibited.”

 “ It is a disgrace, and it shames me deeply,” Merkel said.